alphagov/govuk-content-metadata/README.md

 Complete code, requirements and documentation in [prodigy_annotation](/prodigy_annotation).

-Containerised code to create a seamless and portable annotation environment for annotators, using the proprietary software Prodigy.
+Containerised code to create an annotation environment for annotators, using the proprietary software Prodigy.

 ## GovNER web app :computer: